 Current version: 1.1.1.
 See version history.

-This plugin plays a video and allows the subject to respond by dragging a slider.
+This plugin plays a video file and records a keyboard response.
 The stimulus can be displayed until a response is given, or for a pre-determined amount of time.
 The trial can be ended automatically when the subject responds, when the video file has finished playing, or if the subject has failed to respond within a fixed length of time.
-You can also prevent the slider response from being made before the video has finished playing.
+You can also prevent a keyboard response from being recorded before the video has finished playing.

 Video files can be automatically preloaded by jsPsych using the

 preload plugin.
 However, if you are using timeline variables or another dynamic method to specify the video stimulus, you will need to manually preload the videos.
 Also note that video preloading is disabled when the experiment is running as a file (i.e. opened directly in the browser, rather than through a server), in order to prevent CORS errors - see the section on Running Experiments for more information.